kaisenlinux/manpages-dev/category/TCP/socat.md

               Option groups: FD,SOCKET,IP6

        UDP-RECVFROM:<port>
               Creates a UDP socket on <port> [UDP service] using UDP/IP version 4 or 6 depending on option pf.
 It receives one packet from an unspecified peer and may send one or more answer packets to that peer.
-This mode is particularly useful with fork option where each arriving packet - from arbitrary  peers
-              - is handled by its own sub process.
-This allows a behaviour similar to typical UDP based servers like ntpd or named.
-This address works well with so‐ cat UDP-SENDTO address peers.
+This mode is particularly useful with fork option where each arriving packet - from arbitrary peers - is handled by its own sub process.
+This allows a  be‐ haviour similar to typical UDP based servers like ntpd or named.
+This address works well with socat UDP-SENDTO address peers.
               Note: When the second address fails before entering the transfer loop the packet is dropped.
 Use option retry or forever on the second address to avoid data loss.
               Option groups: FD,SOCKET,IP4,IP6,CHILD,RANGE
               Useful options: fork, ttl, tos, bind, sourceport, pf See also: UDP4-RECVFROM, UDP6-RECVFROM, UDP-SENDTO, UDP-RECV, UDP-CONNECT, UDP-LISTEN, IP-RECVFROM, UNIX-RECVFROM